-Pulmonary hypertension gets worse over time.
-It's important to work closely with your doctor to treat your symptoms and adjust your medication as needed.
+Pulmonary hypertension gets worse over time, and it may lead to heart failure of other heart complications.
+It is important to work closely with your doctor to treat your symptoms and adjust your medication as needed.

 For the most part, women who have primary pulmonary hypertension should not get pregnant because the condition is dangerous for both mother and baby.

-Batyraliev LI, Makhmutkhodzhaev SA, Ecinci E, Pataria SA, Pershukov IV, Sidorenko BA, Preobrazhenski DV.
-Pulmonary hypertension and right ventricular failure.
+Batyraliev LI, Makhmutkhodzhaev SA, Ecinci E, et al. Pulmonary hypertension and right ventricular failure.
 Part VI.
 Classification and pathomorphology of primary pulmonary arterial hypertension.
 Kardiologiia.
 2007;47(1):75-81.

 Bech-Hanssen O, Karason K, Rundqvist B, Bollano E, Lindgren F, Selimovic N. Can pulmonary hypertension and increased pulmonary vascular resistance be ruled in and ruled out by echocardiography?
 J Am Soc Echocardiogr.
 2013;26(5):469-78.